 Psychologists have completed University degrees in the area of human behaviour and emotions.
 Usually this involves a 4-year undergraduate degree in the area of Psychology or Behavioural Sciences, followed by either 2 years supervised practice or a 2-year postgraduate degree in Psychology.

 What is the difference between a Registered Psychologist and a Clinical Psychologist?

-The title of Psychologist is a restricted title and can only be used by someone who has completed a minimum of four years of university training plus two years of supervised practical placement.
+The title of Psychologist is a restricted title and can only be used by someone who has completed a minimum of four years of university training followed by a two-year program of supervised practice.
 Psychologists who meet this standard and hold registration with the Australian Health Practitioners Regulation Agency (AHPRA) are called Registered Psychologists.

 In addition to meeting the minimum tertiary requirements for Registered Psychologists, Clinical Psychologists have completed a further two years of postgraduate university training and practical placements, followed by a two-year program of supervised practice to become endorsed as a Clinical Psychologist.

 All Psychologists are bound by a professional code of conduct and are required to undertake ongoing professional development and supervision throughout their career to maintain their registration.